nf-core/funcscan/paper/paper.md

 ## Aggregation of screening results

-nf-core/funcscan integrates dedicated tools to aggregate and standardise heterogenous output formats (and gene labels) of multiple screening tools into a single human- and machine-readable tables in CSV format per gene type. nf-core uses hAMRonization [@mendes_hamronization_2024] for ARGs, AMPcombi [@herbst_actifensin_2025] for AMPs, and a custom script 'comBGC' for BGC tool output.
+nf-core/funcscan integrates dedicated tools to aggregate and standardise heterogenous output formats of multiple screening tools into a single human- and machine-readable tables in CSV format per gene type. nf-core uses hAMRonization [@mendes_hamronization_2024] for ARGs, AMPcombi [@herbst_actifensin_2025] for AMPs, and a custom script 'comBGC' for BGC tool output aggregation.
 These summaries are finally optionally complemented with results from the taxonomic classification workflow.

 <!-- TODO: ARGNORM, BiG-SLiCE [@kautsar_big-slice_2021] -->